Munenori Kawasaki: Hitting

 While Kawasaki is considered by many to be a great base stealer, having led the league in steals in 2004 with 42, his career stolen base percentage is 70.0 percent (as of May 13, 2009).
 Modern sabermetric theory suggests that a player needs to be successful 70 to 75 percent of the time in stealing bases to have any kind of positive effect on the team's run production.

 Fielding

-A two-time Golden Glove award winner, Kawasaki has excellent range and instincts at shortstop and has improved on his throwing tremendously since coming into the league.
-He is also a versatile fielder, having logged time at all four infield positions (including first base) in the pros.
+A two-time Golden Glove award winner, Kawasaki had excellent range and instincts at shortstop and improved on his throwing tremendously after coming into the league.
+He was a versatile fielder, having logged time at all four infield positions (including first base) in the pros.

 Personal life

-Kawasaki's first son, Isshou, was born on August 16, 2013, in Toronto.
+Kawasaki and his wife have one son, born in 2013.